-Phorodon cannabis may be established in California, but the only records available are from greenhouses.
+Phorodon cannabis is probably more widely established in California than the evidence presented here suggests.
+It is already widely established in the United States.
 Cannabis pests have (understandably) received little attention from agricultural entomologists until recently because of this crop's legal status.
-If it is determined that P. cannabis is established in California, the pest rating for this species will need to be modified.